arednch/phonebook/README.md

 Generally applicable:

+- `conf`: Config file to read settings from instead of parsing flags.
+Default: ""
 - `source`: Path or URL to fetch the phonebook CSV from.
 Default: ""
 - `olsr`: Path to the OLSR hosts file.
 Default: `/tmp/run/hosts_olsr`
 - `sysinfo`: URL from which to fetch AREDN sysinfo.
 Usually: `http://localnode.local.mesh/cgi-bin/sysinfo.json?hosts=1`